 The emergency exit window is located in the cabover or dinette area of the camper and is identified by the red handle(s) and EXIT label.
-Storm windows should never be installed over emergency exit windows.

 Read and understand these instructions before you need to use them.
 The emergency exit window provides an escape route in case the camper must be evacuated under emergency conditions and the path to the main entry door is blocked.